 - Motivating factors

-Ultimately, psychometric testing is key to understanding if someone is naturally “wired” to handle rejection, ask difficult or challenging questions, or possesses the necessary persistence to successfully sell.
-It’s an objective tools that can be an invaluable part of hiring the right people for your specific selling environment.
+Psychometric testing is key to understanding if someone has the persistence to sell.
+It’s an objective tool that can be an important part of hiring the right people.

 9. Don’t Overvalue the Resume